 It is recommended by manufacturers and industry leaders that you have your garage properly maintained by a licensed professional a few times a year.
 Between tune-ups, inspections, and other maintenance services in addition to you care and efforts, your garage door will be reliable, efficiently performing, and last to its projected lifespan and possibly longer.
 Preventative maintenance can help reduce the risk of breakdowns and inconvenient trouble ahead.
 Where we are not always actively setting the calendar to ensure maintenance is done every 6-12 months, there are some signs that indicate maintenance is needed for your garage door, ignoring the signs will eventually call for repairs.
-Bearing this in mind, we at United Garage Door Company would like to take the opportunity to share a few of the red flags that suggest you need maintenance services for your garage door.
+Bearing this in mind, we at All American Garage Door Repair would like to take the opportunity to share a few of the red flags that suggest you need maintenance services for your garage door.

 Garage Door Motor Squeals or Rattles Loudly